ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-Thankfully, we only need to consider products, since coproducts cannot be tagged.

 Dan untungnya, kita hanya perlu memikirkan tentang produk, karena koproduk tidak
 dapat dilabeli.

 ### `JsDecoder`

-The decoding side is much as we can expect based on previous examples.
-We can
-construct an instance of a `FieldType[K, H]` with the helper `field[K](h: H)`.
-Supporting only the sensible defaults means we write:

 Bagian pembacaan sandi kurang lebih sama dengan contoh sebelumnya.
 Kita dapat
 menyusun sebuah instans dari `Field[K, H]` dengan metoda bantuan `field[K](h: D]`.